telltaleatheist/clippy/AI_SETUP_GUIDE.md

 ## User Flow

 ### First-Time User
-1. Opens Clippy for the first time
+1. Opens ClipChimp for the first time
-2. Sees "Welcome to Clippy" dialog
+2. Sees "Welcome to ClipChimp" dialog
 3. Reads that AI is optional
 4. Chooses to either:
    - Get started immediately (skip AI)